Information flow in interaction networks II: channels, path lengths and potentials: The role of the damping factor in the channel mode

 \end{corol}

 Since $\E(L_{sk})$ and $\E(L_{sK})$ can be expressed in terms of sums and products of entries of $\mat{G}$, they are continuous and increasing functions of $\mu\in (0,1)$.
-The value of $\E(L_{sK})$ is bounded from below: as $\mu\downarrow 0$, the variance of $L_{sK}$ vanishes, and, as will be shown in the remainder of this section, the average path-length converges to the length of the shortest path from the source to any of the sinks.
+The value of $\E(L_{sK})$ is bounded from below: the length of the shortest path from the source to any of the sinks.
 If the graph nodes are restricted to $V(K)$, $\mat{G}$ is well-defined for $\mu=1$ and $\E(L_{sK})$ is bounded and attains its maximum there.
 The value of the maximum varies depending on the underlying network graph and the particular context.